Hello mama friend, I’m so glad you stopped in today.

 “I came across your site when I was doing more research on allergies.
 My daughter was diagnosed 2 months ago with very severe cases of milk, egg, and dust mite allergies.
 I have no one to really talk to who knows what I’m going through or the anxiety I feel…I need advice.
 How do you cope?
 Milk is in everything!”

-See, my friend, the stress you’re feeling is completely normal.
+You see, my friend, the stress you’re feeling is completely normal.

 Sadness and grief over a new diagnosis.